A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The time-dependent algorithm

-However, at this point of the algorithm, we do not have the value of the potential $V^{l+1}$ and the resonant mode $u^{l+1}$ can not be computed.
-Therefore, we will make the following approximation:
+The aim here is to compute the elements of the decomposition \eqref{form1mIns1}\eqref{form1mIns2} at the time $t=t^{l+1}$.
+At this point of the algorithm, we do not have the value of the potential $V^{l+1}$ and the corresponding resonant mode $u^{l+1}$ can not be computed.
+Therefore, we will make the following approximation for the wave function at time $t^{l+1}$ and frequency $k$: